 warwick

-PhD & Postdoctoral Positions in Complexity Theory at Warwick
+3-Year Postdoctoral Position in Complexity Theory at Warwick

-Multiple PhD positions and postdoctoral positions are available in the research group of Igor Oliveira at the University of Warwick.
+A 3-year postdoctoral position is available in the research group of Igor Oliveira at the University of Warwick.
 Candidates interested in computational complexity theory and/or related areas such as mathematical logic and computational learning theory are encouraged to apply.

 Warwick.

 Application.
-To be considered for one of the positions, please send an email to Igor Oliveira
+To be considered for the position, please send an email to Igor Oliveira

 (igorcarb@gmail.comwith your CV and a brief description of your research interests.
-Please also attach your most recent transcript if you're interested in applying for a PhD position.
 Informal enquiries are also welcome.

 logos